-Contacting a new class of recruits, as many coaches will be doing throughout the coming weeks, is the first chance to set yourself apart from your competition.
+Contacting a new class of recruits, as many coaches find themselves constantly doing, is the first chance to set yourself apart from your competition.

 Want to know what our research consistently shows as the most important factor with your prospect determining whether or not you’re giving them that “wanted” feeling?
 It’s whether or not you have “staying power” in their eyes.

 Basically, we’re talking about the importance of a consistent message.
 One that makes sense.
 And, I’ve got a pretty interesting study to back up my assertions that I’m going to try and prove to you today: